DaveParillo/intermediate-cpp/_sources/pointers/function-pointers.rst

 - Stack and free store variables
 - Functions

-Recall that when called,
+When a function is called,
-an :term:`activation record` for a function is pushed onto the :term:`runtime stack`.
+an :term:`activation record` for the function is pushed onto the :term:`runtime stack`.
 This means every function has an address.

 Consider the following code: